Strata: Call for Speakers

 The deadline for submissions is 23:59 1 October 2019 BST.

 You’ll be asked to include the following information for your proposal.

 - Description of the presentation

 - Suggested main topic

 - What will they be able to take away?

 - For tutorial proposals: hardware installation, materials, and/or downloads attendees will need in advance

 - Speaker(s): biography and hi-res headshot (minimum 1400 pixels wide; required).
 Check out our guidelines for capturing a great portrait.

 - A video of the speaker

-- Reimbursement needs for travel or other conference-related expenses (if you are self-employed, for example) Note: If your proposal is accepted and you are traveling internationally, we can provide a formal invitation letter upon request.
+- Reimbursement needs for travel or other conference-related expenses (if you are self-employed, for example)

 - Type of presentation: 40-minute session or 3-hour tutorial